 Make Tuscan Chicken a Mediterranean One-Pot Meal

-I’ve adapted the original recipe from America’s Test Kitchen by adding kale, making it a one-pot dinner, or serve it with your favorite salad like Strawberry Arugula Salad with Sugar-Free Balsamic Vinaigrette.
+I’ve adapted the original recipe from America’s Test Kitchen by adding kale, making it a one-pot dinner, or serving it with your favorite salad like Strawberry Arugula Salad – see the recipe below.
 This Italian rosemary chicken dish will be an instant family favorite.

 Ingredients and Substitutions

 - Cannellini Beans keep the recipe true to Italian cuisine, or Navy or great northern beans make great substitutes.

 - Cannot find pancetta?
 No worries, bacon will do the trick.

 - Forgot to pick up fresh rosemary, use dried but don’t forget it the next time you make it.
 Fresh rosemary is a game changer for flavor.
 Grow it in your garden to keep it readily available.